 ADVANCE NOTICES

-There are no current advance notices that apply for corporate and infrastructure finance entities.
+There are no advance notices that apply for corporates and infrastructure.

 This report does not constitute a rating action.